0xUKN/MMM-googlecalendarNFC/README.md

 # Module: Google Calendar NFC
 The `googlecalendarNFC` module was built for the MagicMirror.
-This module displays events a google calendar account from NFC compatible Android phone.
+This module displays Google Calendar events from an NFC compatible Android smartphone.
 This module is based on the default [calendar module](https://github.com/MichMich/MagicMirror/blob/develop/modules/default/calendar).
 The goal was not to reinvet the wheel, but use the existing module to get data from a different source and add NFC support with an Android phone.

-At the moment, it does not support multiple accounts.
-Please, feel free to fork and contribute.

 ## Using the module
 1. Clone the repository.
 2. Move the `module` directory to your MagicMirror modules directory and rename it to `googlecalendarNFC`.
+3. Install Node dependencies and mostly the `pcsclite` module to enable NFC interaction : `cd googlecalendarNFC && npm install`.
+You might also need to install `libpcsclite1` and `libpcsclite-dev` with apt-get, and disable the PN533 driver if you use the ACR122 NFC reader.
-3. Compile the APK from the `android` directory.
+4. Compile the APK from the `android` directory and sign it with your own key.
+5. Setup the Google API account you want to use (**Please see the API setup section for complementary informations !**)

-To use this module, add it to the modules array in the `config/config.js` file:
+6. Add this module to the modules array in the `config/config.js` file of your MagicMirror :
 ````javascript
 modules: [
     {